OBOAcademy/obook/redesign/02_diseasesAndPhenotypes.md

 - [Nico Matentzoglu](https://orcid.org/0000-0002-7356-1779)

 <a name="major"></a>
-# Major disease and phenotype ontologies that are available
+## Major disease and phenotype ontologies that are available

+A landscape analysis of major disease and phenotype ontologies that are currently available is [here](https://github.com/jamesaoverton/obook/blob/master/09-DiseasesAndPhenotypes/ontologylandscape.md)

 <a name="decision"></a>
-# Decide which phenotype or disease ontology to use for different use cases
+## Decide which phenotype or disease ontology to use for different use cases

 <a name="analytics"></a>
-# Understand how to leverage disease and phenotype ontologies for advanced data analytics
+## Understand how to leverage disease and phenotype ontologies for advanced data analytics

 <a name="integrate"></a>
-# How to integrate other data
+## How to integrate other data